-Childhood home of country-western star Toby Keith, Clinton also has the nice McLain Rogers public park, with a swimming pool and water slide, at the center of town along 10th Street (old Route 66.
+Childhood home of country-western star Toby Keith, Clinton also has the nice McLain Roger’s Park, with a swimming pool and water slide, at the center of town along 10th Street (old Route 66).

 For food, west of town along the I-40 frontage, just north of exit 62, Jigg’s Smokehouse (580/323-5641) is a tiny cabin specializing in travel-friendly beef jerky.
 The slightly faded Trade Winds Inn (2128 W. Gary Blvd., 580/323-2610, $50 and up), across from the Route 66 museum, played host to Elvis Presley at least four times.
 Elvis’s room has been “preserved” as a mini shrine, and you can stay in it (for around $100) and experience a time warp back to the mid-1960s.
 There’s also a Hampton Inn and many other national chains.